learn-co-curriculum/dsc-folium-codealong/README.md

 ## Summary

-In this codealong, we learned how to use Folium to create some cool interactive maps with only a few lines of python code!
-In the next lab, you'll synthesize your skills for the day together and create an interactive visualization map for data you retrieve from the Yelp API!
+In this codealong, we learned how to use Folium to create some cool interactive maps with only a few lines of Python code!